mmroden/wiki_selector/README.md

 ---------------------

+This repo requires python3!

 This project will create subsets of the wikipedia that will fit into a constrained size.

 To use it:

-    pip install -r requirements.txt  (may want to put this into a venv, up to you) python retrieve_files.py
+    virtualenv venv (to run inside a venv; again, this requires python3, so make sure you're making the right venv) pip install -r requirements.txt  (may want to put this into a venv, up to you) python retrieve_files.py
     python generate_collections.py